Diophantine equations defined by binary quadratic forms over rational function fields: Introduction

+Consider the integral solvability of the generalized equation \eq{ ax^2+bxy+cy^2+g=0 } over global fields, which amounts to the integral representability of $-g$ as the binary quadratic form $ax^2+bxy+cy^2$.
+Here ``integral" means that we shall restrict the equation over rings of integers or more generally $S$-integers.
+This problem is an old one which dates back to the theory of Gauss' quadratic forms.
+Modern approaches involve the splitting of ideals in quadratic extensions and class field theory.
+For example, the main theorem of Cox~\cite{cox} gives a criterion of the solvability of the diophantine equation \eq{ p=x^2+ny^2 } for any positive integer $n$ and prime number $p$.
+Using a similar argument, the author and Deng~\cite{rcf} generalized the base field of \eqref{eq_x2ny2} to a class of imaginary quadratic fields.
+Maciak \cite{maciak2011primes} treated the same problem over rational function fields, and gave a similar criterion of the integral solvability of \eqref{eq_x2ny2}.

+Another approach is to use the point of view of arithmetic algebraic geometry.
+The integral solvability of an equation amounts to the existence of integral points on the affine scheme defined by it.
+Colliot-Th\'el\`ene and Xu \cite{colliot2009brauer} studied the integral points on homogeneous spaces of semi-simple and simply connected linear algebraic groups of non-compact type by using the strong approximation theorem and the Brauer-Manin obstruction.
+They also applied the results to the integral representation problem of quadratic forms.
+Harari~\cite{bmob} showed that the Brauer-Manin obstruction is the only obstruction for the existence of integral points of a scheme over the ring of integers of a number field, whose generic fiber is a principal homogeneous space (torsor) of a torus.
+Although these results are applicable to \eqref{eq_qr}, it can not yield an explicit criterion for the integral solvability.

-Recently, Harari~\cite{bmob} showed that the Brauer-Manin obstruction is the only obstruction for the existence of integral points of a scheme over the ring of integers of a number field, whose generic fiber is a principal homogeneous space (torsor) of a torus.
-After then Wei and Xu \cite{multi-norm-tori,multip-type} showed that there exist idele groups which are the so-called $\XX$-\emph{admissible subgroups} for determining the integral points for multi-norm tori, and interpreted the $\XX$-admissible subgroup in terms of finite Brauer-Manin obstruction.
-In \cite[Section 3]{multi-norm-tori} Wei and Xu also showed how to apply this method to binary quadratic diophantine equations.
-As applications, they gave some explicit criteria of the solvability of equations of the form $x^2\pm dy^2=a$ over $\ZZ$ in \cite[Sections 4 and 5]{multi-norm-tori}, by construct explicit admissible subgroups.
+After then Wei and Xu \cite{multi-norm-tori,multip-type} showed that there exist idele groups which are the so-called $\XX$-\emph{admissible subgroups} for determining the integral points for multi-norm tori (more generally, groups of multiplicative types), and interpreted the $\XX$-admissible subgroup in terms of finite Brauer-Manin obstruction.
+In \cite[Section 3]{multi-norm-tori} Wei and Xu also showed how to apply this method to binary quadratic diophantine equations over rings of integers of number fields.
+As applications, they gave some explicit criteria of the solvability of equations of the form $x^2\pm dy^2=a$ over $\ZZ$ in \cite[Sections 4 and 5]{multi-norm-tori}, by constructing explicit admissible subgroups.
 Later Wei \cite{wei_diophantine} applied the method in \cite{multi-norm-tori} to give some additional criteria of the solvability of the diophantine equation $x^2-dy^2=a$ over $\ZZ$ for some $d$.
 He also determined which integers can be written as a sum of two integral squares for some of the quadratic fields $\QQ(\sqrt{\pm p})$ (in \cite{wei1}), $\QQ(\sqrt{-2p})$ (in \cite{wei2}) and so on.
+The author et al. \cite{lv2018intrepqr} also applied the method in \cite{multi-norm-tori} to \eqref{eq_qr} over $\ZZ$ and gave a criterion of the solvability with some additional assumptions, by constructing explicit admissible subgroups for \eqref{eq_qr}.